SIT30622

 Fee for Service

-If government funding is not available or eligibility criteria are not met, this course can be undertaken on a fee-for-service basis.
+If government funding is not available or eligibility criteria are not met, this course can be undertaken on a fee for service basis.
 Please refer to our price list for current course fees and up to date pricing.

 Fee-for-Service Price List